yongjinkim49/ecml/README.md

 (mab)$ python hpo_runner.py data3 10 -e=TIME -et=36000
 ```

-* This command optimizes the hyperparameters of surrogates data3 10 times with diverification with given time bin.
+* This command optimizes the hyperparameters of surrogates benchmark data3 10 times with diverification with given time bin.
   * It will not be terminated before the given time (36000 secs == 10 min.) expired.